F

 Under California employment law, an employer can fire employees for no reason at all as long as they work on an “at will” basis.
 See your employment contract to know whether or not you are categorized as such.
 However, no matter whether you’re an at will employee or not, it would be unlawful to fire you on the basis of race, age, gender, marital status, religion, sexual orientation, retaliation and other reasons outlined in the wrongful termination laws.

 While it may seem as if any payroll cut is unlawful, it’s not true.
 However, in order for a pay reduction to be qualified as lawful, an employer must make cuts equally across all employees – regardless of gender, race, age, religion, disability and other protected characteristics.
-Also, our employment law attorney in Pasadena at Rager & Yoon – Employment Lawyers warns that an employer is legally required to provide written notice at least 30 days prior to the payroll cut.
+Also, our employment attorney in Pasadena at Rager & Yoon – Employment Lawyers warns that an employer is legally required to provide written notice at least 30 days prior to the payroll cut.

 Until recently, California employers had been prohibited from asking a job applicant any questions relating to his or her age, religion, national origin, or marital/parental status unless it is considered a Bona Fide Occupational Qualification.
 Also, it’s illegal to ask a job applicant about his disabilities.